GroupWise: Novell

 WordPerfect was acquired by Novell in 1994, and the server components were ported to the NetWare network operating system.
-At the same time, WordPerfect Office was renamed GroupWise and integrated with Novell Directory Services (now known as Novell eDirectory).
+At the same time, WordPerfect Office was renamed GroupWise and integrated with Novell Directory Services (later known as Novell eDirectory).
 In 1996, Novell sold most of the WordPerfect applications to Corel Corporation, but decided to keep GroupWise.

 GroupWise 4.1, the first Novell release, debuted in 1994, adding NLMs (Netware Loadable Modules) and gateways to offer extensive back-end capabilities.
 Other new features included World Wide Web links in objects, the ability for third-party developers to create and maintain items, tighter Netware integration and management, SNMP capabilities, live maintenance without the need to shut down the server, an integrated listserver, and the ability to access the system remotely via touch-tone telephone.

 In 1996, GroupWise WebAccess was released as an add-on, providing Internet-based access to GroupWise from a web browser.

 GroupWise 5 in 1996 brought universal management of all types of messages and objects and full collaborative document management.
 GroupWise Imaging made scanned documents available as well.
 Integration with Novell Directory Services was also offered.
 Other notable features included conferencing, a Universal Mailbox, client/server functionality, and shared folders.
 Some native client platforms were dropped at the time, notably the Macintosh client, preferring instead to offer support via the web-based client.

 Version 5.2 added extensive Internet functionality in 1997, including IMAP4, LDAP, POP3, embedded URLs and native TCP/IP.
 GroupWise Workflow was also added to the product.

 GroupWise 5.5 in 1998 enhanced all the basic groupware functions, added full-text indexing, and enhanced support for Internet standards and security.

 In 2003, Novell utilized GroupWise Imaging, developed by Computhink, to make available extensive document imaging capabilities directly to the users of GroupWise 6 and 6.5.

 With the release of GroupWise 6.5 SP1 in 2004, Linux was added to the list of platforms supported by the server components.